famedly/backend-build-workflows/README.md

-# Docker action

-To use the docker build, you can follow the example in [test](./.github/workflows/docker-test.yml)
+# Backend team CI actions and reusable workflows

+This repository currently offers the following workflows:

+## docker-publish

+Publishes a docker image for a service to the correct docker registry.

+### Examples

-We have two main use cases
+We have two main use cases:

-## Simple service with no subfolders
+#### Simple service with no subfolders

 ```yaml
 jobs: